rafaelrabeloit/delayedqueue/README.md

 * **Callbacks:** This executor is a pool of Threads fired to run the onTime method from the Listener.
 We do this because the Scheduler Task could be blocked by some extensive operation done in the callback.
-* **Runners:** The runners executor is the Thread pool responsible for firing the jobs.
-By that we mean that we can actually store Tasks in the Queue, and these tasks (Runnables) will fire when they are about to be consumed.

 Note about Elements consumption
 -------------------------------